Relationship Life Coach Training Course

 2. Demonstration: Your trainer will demonstrate how to use the tool or skill being discussed with a volunteer client from class.

-3. Practice: The last portion of class is reserved for practice time, and you will be broken into pairs to practice the coaching tool or skill with a classmate.
+3. Practice: The last portion of class is reserved for practice time.
+In this class, practice is split between case study discussions and breaking into pairs to practice a coaching tool with a classmate.
 This section concludes with a reflection.

 Textbooks/PDFs Included